 Best ideas to borrow: frequently publishing new content, stunning photography.

-The Financial Diet is a financial blog that talks about money in an honest way.
+No surprise that the Financial Diet isn’t actually a health and fitness blog.
+Obviously, it is a financial blog that talks about money in an honest way.

 Originally set up by writer Chelsea Fagan to blog about her personal budget, The Financial Diet brand has since expanded to include a YouTube channel, a podcast, and even a book.